keptn/keptn.github.io/content/docs/0.2.0/installation/setup-keptn/index.md

     $ ./installKeptn.sh
     ```

+This will install the complete infrastructure necessary to run keptn.
+This includes:

+- Istio
+- Knative
+- An Elasticsearch/Kibana Stack for the Keptn's log
+- The Keptn Core Services:
+  - Event-broker
+  - Event-broker-ext
+  - Control
+  - Authenticator
+- The services required to run the delivery pipelines, as well as the self healing use cases:
+  - Github Services
+  - Jenkins Service
+  - Pitometer Service
+  - ServiceNow Service
+- The channels to which events are published:
+  - new-artefact
+  - configuration-changed
+  - deployment-finished
+  - tests-finished
+  - evaluation-done
+  - problem

 ## Install keptn CLI
 Every release of keptn provides binaries for the keptn CLI.
 These binaries are available for Linux, macOS, and Windows.